-Die casting can be divided into: casting, mold, die casting.
+There are many types of die casting, whose process can be divided into casting, mold, die casting.

 Casting dimensional accuracy is high, generally equivalent to 6~7, even up to 4;Good surface finish, generally equivalent to 5~8;